-Wireless Network Types
+Types of Wireless Network

 - Wireless Personal Area Network (WPAN) – usually serves home networks that cater to a person, such as Bluetooth connectivity of a headset or wireless mouse to a laptop.

-- Wireless Metropolitan Area Network (WMAN) – Wireless Metropolitan Area Networks are comparatively bigger in size than a WLAN and are deployed to connect multiple wireless local area networks that span across a small geographical area, or business, or campus.
+- Wireless Metropolitan Area Network (WMAN) – Wireless Metropolitan Area Networks are comparatively bigger in size than a WLAN and are deployed to connect multiple wireless local area networks that span across a small geographical area, business, or campus.

-- Wireless Wide Area Network (WWAN) – this type of wireless network that covers an extensive area like a state or country that contains several WMAN and WLAN in it, connecting branch offices that are separated geographically but still can be part of one network.
+- Wireless Wide Area Network (WWAN) – this type of wireless network covers an extensive area like a state or country that contains several WMAN and WLAN in it, connecting branch offices that are separated geographically but still can be part of one network.
 An example of a WWAN is the mobile communications services our mobile phones use to connect to the Internet.